 I kept writing and kept trying.
 I was a single parent of four children with a full time job and writing in my spare time, which I didn’t have much of, so I put in a lot of late nights.
 Fast forward to 2006 and Lulu.com arrived, borders and Trad Pub rules disappeared and the world opened up to writers.
 I published two paperback novels there at no cost to me (not the first ms that “almost” got published, that’s still sitting in the back of the cupboard) and began my journey as an Indie Author.
 Not a lot of sales and not a lot of outlets for marketing and promoting back then, but it was the beginning and my lessons in the industry continued.
 My first novel, A Place In Time, was shortlisted for an Australian literary award, but I considered my second novel, Damaged Goods, to be better and indeed it sold more.
 Sales were few but my books were out there at last.
 And there ain’t nothing sweeter for an author than knowing strangers all over the world are reading and enjoying (or not) your books.

-Skip to 2010 and ebooks arrived.
+Skip to 2010 and Amazon Kindle arrived.
 Glorious, wonderful, miraculous ebooks that could be downloaded onto Kindles and tablets in an instant for a fraction of the cost of a hard copy book.
 Along with ebooks came marketing/promoting outlets, again without borders – Twitter, blogging, Facebook, Amazon and Smashwords.
 I became one of the Indie Author ebook pioneers, connecting with other pioneers on Kindleboards Writers Cafe.
 It was exciting back then.
 We were all learning at the same time and helping each other out.
 Some of us went on to big things, like the wonderful Amanda Hocking (something in the surname perhaps?), but most of us continued with modest success and if they were lucky like me, they were happy with that.
 I sold books in varying numbers every month, got regular royalty payments and considered myself successful.
 I worked every day on new stories and marketing and promotion, whilst still dealing with real life around me and all the trials and tribulations that brings.

 I had a new dramatic fiction novel ready to launch, a children’s series (The Aunt Edna Stories, still to come) and a humorous novel all ready to go, and then real life intervened as it so often does.
 I had an accident and was laid up with splints and bandages and antibiotics for a year.
-Those books didn’t get launched and by the time I was well enough to get back to a computer, I thought they all needed a rewrite – The Curse Of The Author when reviewing “completed” work, they always look like they could be improved despite seeming perfect last time you looked at them.
+Those books didn’t get launched and by the time I was well enough to get back to a computer, I thought they all needed a rewrite – The Curse Of The Author when reviewing “completed” work.
+They always look like they could be improved despite seeming perfect last time you looked at them.
 So I worked on the dramatic fiction novel, Home To Roost and launched it in early 2013.